hasanmoudud/geocompr/main.md

 Learning how to use the wealth of geospatial tools available from the R command line can be exciting but creating *new ones* can be truly liberating, by removing constraints on your creativity imposed by software.
 By the end of the book you should be able to create new tools for geocomputation in the form of shareable R scripts and functions.

-Over the last few decades free and open source software for geospatial data ('FOSS4G') has progressed at an astonishing rate (see [foss4g.org](http://foss4g.org/)).
+Over the last few decades free and open source software for geospatial data (FOSS4G) has progressed at an astonishing rate.
-Thanks to FOSS4G and the wider open source movement geospatial analysis is no longer the preserve of those with expensive hardware and software: anyone can now download high performance spatial libraries on their computer.
+Thanks to organisations such as [FOSS4G](http://foss4g.org/) and the wider open source movement geospatial analysis is no longer the preserve of those with expensive hardware and software: anyone can now download high performance spatial libraries on their computer.
-Open source Geographic Information Systems (GIS) such as QGIS (see [qgis.org](http://qgis.org/en/site/)) have greatly reduced the 'barrier to entry'.
+Open source Geographic Information Systems (GIS) such as [QGIS](http://qgis.org/en/site/) have greatly reduced the 'barrier to entry'.
 Furthermore many GIS programs provide a command-line interface, either from the system command line (the Unix terminal on Linux and Mac or Windows Powershell) via application programming interfaces (APIs) (see Chapter \@ref(gis)) and console windows (such as the [Python Console](https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/intro.html) in QGIS) to supplement the main graphical user interface (GUI).
 Still, many GIS programs and teaching materials focus on the GUI, which can have the unintended consequence of discouraging reproducibility (see Table \@ref(tab:gdsl)).
 Motivated by the importance of reproducibility for scientific research and other advantages of typing commands rather than pointing and clicking, this book focuses on R's Command Line Interface (CLI) for GIS operations.